ReactiveBayes/Rocket.jl/README.md

 ## Documentation

-Full documentation is available at [BIASlab website](https://biaslab.github.io/Rocket.jl/stable).
+Full documentation is available at [reactivebayes website](https://reactivebayes.github.io/Rocket.jl/stable).

 It is also possible to build a documentation locally.
 Just execute